mviereck/microscopy-tools/README.md

 It can show preview videos and make stackshots with tethered shooting and focus adjustment with stepper motor.
 `pololu_a4988.ino` is the code in use to control the stepper motor driver with an Arduino.

 Useable, but in beta stage.
 Currently not recommended for production use.
+Would need custom adjustment of either `pololu_a4988.ino` or respective the arduino commands in script.

 Dependencies:
  - ffmpeg